ExploringArtInt/e210/docs/vision.md

   - entityInputRadioGroup is a leaf
     - is constructed with a guiInputRadioGroup
     - Optional constraint for Radio Group one must be selected

+  - refactor guiInput into Entity Input
+    - guiInputCheckbox is part of entityInputCheckbox
+    - guiInputRadioGroup is part of entityInputRadioGroup
+    - guiInputText is part of entityInputText

 - An Entity Input
   - can be contructed with Default Value